timmcginley/Agile/Assignments/A2/README.md

 # A2 Needs
 ![METHOD_02](https://github.com/timmcginley/Agile-Prototyping/assets/1415855/23c41df7-b987-4d23-9c3a-8144a56c896b)

+>Overarching concept for this assignment is the future concept of Backcasting with the purpose of supporting codesign of solutions.

 In this part you will:
 * identify the requirements of the future product / system in your defined future(s).
+* Extend traditional requirements engineering concepts so that they can used in meta disciplinary analysis of a selected building system.
+* This stage introduces the design science research methodology (DSRM) so that students define their solution objectives, based on then problem identification in the previous stage.

 this involves a number of stages.